Game Boy Architecture

 Functionality

-Each channel is reserved for a type of wave-form:
+Each of the four channels is reserved for a single type of waveform:

 Pulse